-- 5. This is an action for patent infringement arising under the Patent Laws of the United States, Title 35 of the United States Code. - 6.
-This Court has subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1338(a). - 7.
-Venue is proper in this judicial district under 28 U.S.C. §1400(b).
-On information and belief, Defendant is incorporated in the State of Delaware. - 8.
-On information and belief, Defendant is subject to this Court's general and specific personal jurisdiction because Defendant has sufficient minimum contacts within the State of Delaware and this District, pursuant to due process and/or the Delaware Long Arm Statute because Defendant purposefully availed itself of the privileges of conducting business in the State of Delaware and in this District, because Defendant regularly conducts and solicits business within the State of Delaware and within this District, and because Plaintiff's causes of action arise directly from each of Defendant's business contacts and other activities in the State of Delaware and this District.
-Further, this Court has personal jurisdiction over Defendant because it is incorporated in Delaware and has purposely availed itself of the privileges and benefits of the laws of the State of Delaware.
+5. This is an action for patent infringement arising under the Patent Laws of the United States, Title 35 of the United States Code.

+6. This Court has subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1338(a).

+7. Venue is proper in this judicial district under 28 U.S.C. §1400(b).
+On information and belief, Defendant has committed acts of infringement in this District and has a regular and established place of business within this District.

+8. On information and belief, Defendant is subject to this Court's general and specific personal jurisdiction because Defendant has sufficient minimum contacts within the State of California and this District, pursuant to due process and/or the California Long Arm Statute because Defendant purposefully availed itself of the privileges of conducting business in the State of California and in this District, because Defendant regularly conducts and solicits business within the State of California and within this District, and because Plaintiff's causes of action arise directly from each of Defendant's business contacts and other activities in the State of California and this District.